Jerilyn Lee Brandelius: Career

 In 1968, Brandelius began working for Translove Airways Productions at the Hippodrome Ballroom in San Diego which led to her meeting members of the Grateful Dead, Steve Miller Band, Quicksilver Messenger Service, The Velvet Underground, Electric Flag, and more.
 She had a relationship with Grateful Dead drummer Mickey Hart.

 In 1969, Brandelius moved to San Francisco, met music promoter and cultural icon Chet Helms (founder of the Avalon Ballroom and father of San Francisco's 1967 Summer of Love).
-Brandelius worked for him At the Family Dog Ballroom as a personal assistant until it closed, at which point Brandelius went to work for Pete Marino (close friend of Liberace) at WEA as a production assistant.

-Brandelius' photographic archive includes rare images from the Grateful Dead's 1978 tour to Egypt.
+She worked for him as a personal assistant until she went to work for Pete Marino at WEA as a production assistant.
+Her photographic archive includes rare images from the Grateful Dead's 1978 tour to Egypt.

 In 1989, Brandelius published the book The Grateful Dead Family Album with cover art by Stanley Mouse.
 The book was originally signed to a small publisher but re-signed and pushed into full production with Warner Bros. following Jerry Garcia's hospitalization and near fatal diabetic coma in 1986.

 Television and documentary

-Brandelius appears in the 1995 documentary Tie-Died which offers a look at the band and the fans known as "Deadheads".

-Brandelius appears in American Experience, a television documentary series aired on PBS, in a 2007 episode titled "Summer of Love".
+Brandelius appeared in the 1995 documentary Tie-Died which offers a look at the band and the fans known as "Deadheads".
+She appeared in American Experience, a television documentary series aired on PBS, in a 2007 episode titled "Summer of Love".